-Pryor Sheet Music
+Pryor Sheet Music and Biography

 Arthur Willard Pryor (born 22 September 1869*) was an American trombonist, bandleader/ conductor, and composer.

 His best-known compositions are ‘On Jersey Shore’, Queen Titania, and ‘The Whistler and His Dog’.

 He composed around three hundred works including novelties, marches, tone poems, and three light operas (Jinga Boo, Uncle Tom’s Cabin, and On the Eve of Her Wedding Day).